truzo/tomango-2018/site/content/thinks/why-your-website-needs-an-SSL-certificate.md

  - tips-and-advice
 ---

-In July 2018, Google released a new updated to it’s browser, Google Chrome, that included an interesting change to their search engine results pages (SERPs).
+In July 2018 Google released a new updated to it’s browser, Google Chrome, that included an interesting change to their search engine results pages (SERPs).

-In their aim to help facilitate a safer, more secure browsing experience for users, they started marking websites that have already taken proper security measures as **‘secure’.**
+In their aim to help facilitate a safer, more secure browsing experience for users, they started marking websites that have already taken proper security measures as **‘secure’**.

-You might have noticed this already - any website address that starts with **HTTPS** has this displayed in green letters in the address bar, as well as having a padlock icon placed next to it.
+You might have noticed this already – any website address that starts with **HTTPS** has this displayed in green letters in the address bar, as well as having a padlock icon placed next to it.

 This is an indicator that the website has had an **SSL certificate** installed.

-On the flip side, however, websites that do not have an SSL certificate are now being flagged on search as **‘not secure’**.
+On the flip side, however, websites that do _not_ have an SSL certificate are now being flagged on search as **‘not secure’**.

 It’s a reasonable assumption that if your company website is showing as ‘not secure’, any potential visitors might be put off visiting that site when it is displayed on SERPs.